 Botox injections block the chemical that tells your sweat glands to produce sweat.
 The injections are composed of a weak form a botulinum toxin A. The Food and Drug Administration has only approved the use of Botox for hyperhidrosis under the arms, but researchers are investigating its effectiveness on other areas of the body.

-Dr. Sanchez injects several small doses in specific areas under your arms.
+The doctor injects several small doses in specific areas under your arms.
 The injections take effect about five days after treatment and keep you sweat-free for up to six months.

 If your sweating is out of control and you’d like to learn your options for treatment, call Maiden Lane Medical today or book an appointment using the online booking agent.